kross77/md/cv-draft.md

 - Briefed in-house designers for marketing campaigns.

 ### Key Achievements:
-- Launched a new online store with enhanced user experience.
+- Successfully launched a new online store, increasing sales by **25%** within the first three months.
-- Increased product visibility through optimized SEO strategies.
+- Improved product visibility in search results, leading to a **20% increase in website traffic**.

 ---